adlibre/dms-client/README.md

-h1.
-Command line Adlibre DMS file uploader utility.
+# Command line Adlibre DMS file uploader utility.

 Uploads file/directory into Adlibre DMS Api, depending on options/config specified.
 Looks for options file called options.conf in the folder directory and uses it's data for posting.

-In order to function it must have configuration file, usually called '""" + DEFAULT_CFG_FILE + """'.
-you may override those settings by calcifying alternative configuration file with '-config' key.
+In order to function it must have configuration file, usually called 'dms_sender.cfg'. you may override those settings by calcifying alternative configuration file with '-config' key.

-Available options:
+## Available options:

 (Config file options are marked in [] and are equivalent)

     -config